temporenc/temporenc/README.rst

 ``T``     Time                                                3
 ``DT``    Date + time                                         5
 ``DTZ``   Date + time + time zone                             6
-``DTS``   Date + time (with sub-second precision)             6-9 ``DTSZ``  Date + time (with sub-second precision) + time zone 7-10
+``DTS``   Date + time (with sub-second precision)             6–9 ``DTSZ``  Date + time (with sub-second precision) + time zone 7–10
 ========= =================================================== =======

-The most generic type, ``DTSZ``, can represent any possible combination of components, but also consumes the most space.
-Other types omit components (the missing components are defined to have no value), and use less space as a result.
+The canonical type ``DTSZ`` (a superset of all the other types) is the most flexible and can represent any possible combination of components, but also consumes the most space.

+Applications can use a different type to save space, at the cost of reduced flexibility.
+The types are chosen in such a way that both sub-second precision and time zone support are completely optional; by using the correct type the storage overhead for unused components can be eliminated completely.

 Encoding rules
 ==============